|

 The conversion can stop for three reasons:

-, excluding the terminating null wide character, is returned.The programmer must ensure that there is room for at least n wide characters at dest
+(size_t) -1 is returned.L'\0' have been stored at position n to dest. dest is returned, but the shift state at this point is lost.L'\0'. dest, excluding the terminating null wide character, is returned.The programmer must ensure that there is room for at least n wide characters at dest.

 The mbstowcs() function returns the number of wide characters that make up the converted part of the wide-character string, not including the terminating null wide character.